 What rights to my child’s information do I have?

-In a split custody situation, parents have questions that are not related to physical and legal custody labels.
-For example, some involve rights to the child’s information.
+In a custody situation, parents may have questions that are not related to rights to the child’s information.
 For instance:

 - What information am I entitled to?